Sofie8/Course-MOGEN/PART1.md

 You can read more about GATEWAY-CLONING on the [INVITROGEN website](https://www.embl.de/pepcore/pepcore_services/cloning/cloning_methods/recombination/gateway/).

 ## Visualisation of gate-way cloning
-In this [video](https://www.youtube.com/watch?v=kVm5rC-0Aik), you can get an idea of how to clone a plant gene in an GATEWAY-Expression vector.
-Just watch the first 3-4 minutes to give you an idea.

 We are going to search ourself a gateway destination vector on the [INVITROGEN's webpage](https://www.thermofisher.com/be/en/home/life-science/cloning/gateway-cloning/gateway-destination-vectors.html).
 Which types of destination vectors do you find.
 Select one, e.g. the [yeast two hybrid system](https://www.thermofisher.com/order/catalog/product/PQ1000101#/PQ1000101) and read what you can study with it.

 &nbsp;